yuhangning815/yuhangning815/README.md

 - Implemented Simultaneous Localization and Mapping (Hector-SLAM) functions to construct the real time map.
 - Made Robot to automatically start exploring the environment and update the map of the lab.
 -
-⭐&nbsp;&nbsp;**Independent Research: Facial Emotion Recognition by Attentional Convolutional Network :**<br>
+❄&nbsp;&nbsp;**Independent Research: Facial Emotion Recognition by Attentional Convolutional Network :**<br>
 **Primary Author and Primary coder of the team**<br>
 - Built from scratch the implementation of paper “Deep-Emotion” by Minaee and improved the test accuracy.